Go to China main page

 Some internet sources change the Chinese punctuation.
 I have generally restored Legge’s Chinese punctuation points, although using only a single level of stop (。).

-Where the Chinese typefont in his original book has indicated the use of a secondary reading for a character because of its specialized use (for example yù rather than yǔ for 語 when it means “inform,” and shǎng rather than shàng for 上 when it means “ascend”), I have followed his preferences, although in some cases the distinction is not observed in modern, standardized Mandarin.
+Where the Chinese typefont in his original book has used a tiny affixed circle to indicate the use of a secondary reading for a character because of its specialized use (for example yù rather than yǔ for 語 when it means “inform,” and shǎng rather than shàng for 上 when it means “ascend”), I have followed his preferences, although in some cases the distinction is not observed in modern, standardized Mandarin.

 Return to top.